Javier0486/SeleniumCSharp/README.md

 ## * You have special classes to read those settings, open browsers, and find things on web pages.
 ## * You write your tests in one pleace, and all the setup/cleanup is handled for you.
 ## * If something changes (like password or a button), you only update it in one pleace
+### SOLID principles implementation
+## * SRP: Keeps code maintainable and easy to understand.
+Each class had a clear purpose.
+## * OCP: You can add new features (like new pages or browsers) without changing existing code.
+## * LSP: Ensures that all page objects can be used interchangeably if they inherit from BasePage.
+## * ISP: Each page class only implements the small, specific interfaces for the actions it needs (like clicking or entering text),
+##   so no class is forced to depend on methods it doesn't use.
+## * DIP: Makes your code flexible and testable by relying on interfaces (IWebDriver)